Become a Counselor in Kentucky

 For Counselors Licensed in Other States

 The Kentucky Board of Licensed Professional Counselors has an alternative route to licensure for counselors who have already obtained their licenses in other states.
-This process is known as “licensing reciprocity” and is delineated on the Board’s website.
+This process is known as “licensing reciprocity”.
+For Ohio and Tennessee, Kentucky has reciprocity agreements that allow professional licensed counselors from these states to allow practice in Kentucky with reciprocal application.

 Average Counselor Salary in Kentucky